-- There are limited car parks at some of the properties and explicit prior permission to use these must be obtained. - There is a charge for car parks and authorised vehicles will be issued a permit for use. - You must not park in a mobility bay without a current mobility window pass. - You are prohibited from subletting your car park to another person.
+- There are limited car parks at some of the properties and explicit prior permission to use these must be obtained - There is a charge for car parks and authorised vehicles will be issued a permit for use. - You are prohibited from subletting your car park to another person.
 Discipline measures may be taken which may result in your car park privileges being revoked. - Unauthorised cars may be towed away at any time and there shall be no right of redress against the University, body corporate or the property owner if this occurs.